http-tom/wordle-helper/README.md

 `php wordle.php` for usage instructions which are:

-Usage: `php wordle.php a e i _o _u`    where _prefixed letters will exclude words with those characters.
+Usage: `php wordle.php a e i _o _u \"[i a e]\"`    where _prefixed letters will exclude words with those characters.
+A parameter inside square brackets will match the position of those characters in the word.
 Use keyword random to provide a word suggestion.

 `php wordle.php random` to get a random suggestion